Terminal High Altitude Area Defense: Wake Island

 A THAAD interceptor is launched from a THAAD battery on Wake Island during testing where two air-launched ballistic missile targets were successfully intercepted, November 2015.

 In November 2015, a THAAD system was a key component of Campaign Fierce Sentry Flight Test Operational-02 Event 2 (FTO-02 E2), a complex $230 million missile defense system test event conducted at Wake Island and the surrounding ocean areas.
 The objective was to test the ability of the Aegis Ballistic Missile Defense and THAAD weapon systems to defeat a raid of three near-simultaneous air and missile targets, consisting of one medium-range ballistic missile, one short-range ballistic missile and one cruise missile target.

 During the test, a THAAD system on Wake Island detected and destroyed a short-range target simulating a short-range ballistic missile that was launched by parachute ejected from a C-17 transport aircraft.
-At the same time, the THAAD system and the USS John Paul Jones guided missile destroyer both launched missiles to intercept a medium-range ballistic missile, launched by parachute from a second C-17.
+At the same time, the THAAD system and guided missile destroyer both launched missiles to intercept a medium-range ballistic missile, launched by parachute from a second C-17.

-Future deployments: firm orders and possible plans
+Future deployments

 Europe and the Middle East

 By March 2016, Army Space and Missile Defense Command was considering THAAD deployments to Europe with EUCOM and the Middle East with CENTCOM.